 This type of variegated monstera is considered to be a “true” variegated monstera, and the variegation occurs naturally due to genetic mutation after germination.
 This type of variegation is not stable and can occur in a variety of colors and patterns.
-True variegated monsteras are not common and are not typically sold commercially as the variegation is more of a fluke due to genetic mutation, and therefore is not predictable.
+True variegated monsteras are not common and are not typically sold commercially because the variegation is a chance genetic mutation, and therefore is not predictable.

 Why Are Variegated Monsteras So Expensive?

-Let's face it - if you want to add a variegated monstera to your collection, you will likely be forking out some serious cash for it.
+Let's face it - if you want to add a variegated monstera to your collection, you will likely need quite a lot cash.
 While variegated monsteras are growing in popularity they are still relatively scarce, with single-leafed cuttings often going for a couple of hundred dollars at the least.
-Some varieties, including the mint monstera and monstera aurea, are even going for a couple of thousand dollars apiece.
+Some varieties, including the mint monstera and monstera aurea, are sometimes priced at a few thousand dollars apiece.

-There are two main factors that make variegated monsteras more expensive than your typical houseplant.
+Two main factors make variegated monsteras more expensive than your typical houseplant.

-Second, variegated monsteras are usually harder to grow and more delicate than the average Monstera deliciosa, which makes them more difficult to ship and distribute.
-This also means that not everyone can successfully grow a variegated monstera, and they are often grown and propagated by speciality nurseries or collectors.
+Second, variegated monsteras are usually more difficult to grow and more delicate than the average Monstera deliciosa, which makes them more difficult to ship and distribute.
+This also means that not everyone can successfully grow a variegated monstera, and they are often grown and propagated by specialty nurseries or collectors.

 What To Know When Buying a Variegated Monstera

 Lastly, while a cutting or plant with a large amount of variegation can be tempting, avoid purchasing a variegated monstera cutting that is fully white or variegated.
-The lack of chlorophyll needed to feed the plant means that cutting will not survive.
+The lack of chlorophyll required to feed the plant means that the cutting will not survive.